bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

   **Figure 2: Forward and reverse computations of affine coupling layer [1]**

-Figure 2 is a figure from [1] that shows this visually.
+Figure 2 from [1] that shows this visually.
 It's not at all obvious (at least to me) that this simple transform can represent the complex bijections that we want from our deep net.
 However, I'll point out two ideas.
-First, :math:`s(\cdot)` and :math:`t(\cdot)` can be arbitrarily *deep* networks with width greater than the input dimensions.
-This essentially can scale and shift the input :math:`x` in complex ways.
+First, :math:`s(\cdot)` and :math:`t(\cdot)` can be arbitrarily *deep* networks with width greater than the input dimensions because they do not need to be inverted.
+This essentially lets the coupling block scale and shift (a subset of) the input :math:`x` in complex ways.
 Second, we're going to be stacking a lot of these together.
 So while it seems like for a subset of the variables (:math:`x_{1:d}`) we're not doing anything, in fact, we scale and shift every input variable multiple times.
-Still, there's no proof or guarantees in the paper that these transforms can represent every possible bijection but the empirical results are surprisingly effective.
+Still, there's no proof or guarantees in the paper that these transforms can represent every possible bijection but the empirical results are surprisingly good.

 From our coupling layer in Equation 8, we can easily derive the Jacobian from Equation 6: